Learn. Empower.

 1. We start with community health and hygiene training to ensure villagers understand the link between disease and bad water and sanitation.
 The greater the understanding, the more likely people are to maintain projects long-term.

-2. Communities must participate in the project by contributing time and energy, money, and supplies.
+2. Communities must participate in the project by contributing time, energy, and supplies.
 This builds a sense of ownership which also leads to sustainable, long-term care.

-3. We work with the village chief to ensure the village knows there will be a cost for the routine maintenance work and they need to save funds for this work.
+3. We work with the village leaders to ensure the village knows there will be a cost for the routine maintenance work and they need to save funds for this work.

 4. A Caretaker is appointed by the village for each project and is trained and equipped with basic tools by Lifewater.
-This person is responsible for keeping the area clean, the well locked between drawing times to prevent pump damage from improper use, and collecting user fees for the repair fund.
-The Caretaker is also instructed on the early signs and symptoms of pump wear and is responsible for contacting the local Lifewater Pump Repair Technician for maintenance work.
+This person is responsible for keeping the area clean, the well locked between drawing times to prevent pump damage from improper use, and performing basic maintenance.
+The Caretaker is also instructed on the early signs and symptoms of pump wear and is responsible for contacting the local Lifewater Pump Repair Technician for more in-depth repairs.

-5. For every project cluster (3-8 wells and/or communal washrooms), a Pump Repair Technician is appointed by the community and trained by Lifewater.
+5. For every project, a Pump Repair Technician is appointed by the community and trained by Lifewater.
 This technician is then available to perform routine maintenance when contacted by local Caretakers.

-6. Lifewater has a database to track project information such as repair history, maintenance contract details, and Chief/Caretaker contact information.
+6. Lifewater has a database to track project information such as repair history, maintenance contract details, and Leader/Caretaker contact information.
 This ensures projects are not forgotten and/or abandoned.

 Volunteers from Canada and the U.S. travel overseas to audit projects to ensure they are completed and providing value.
 We have project evaluation forms to quantify project benefits, but the forms are only as good as the data we can collect.
 Health data from medical clinics is often non-existent and we need to rely on infant death statistics as reported to us by villagers.
 There is clearly a pattern of significant health improvements after wells and latrines are built, but these are often difficult to objectively substantiate.

 We have observed that the life-saving health benefits of a safe drinking water supply are lost if a pump breaks down and people revert to using traditionally unsafe sources.
-We are continuously developing ways to improve long-term maintenance and we charge villagers a small fee (in cash or “sweat equity”) for new wells so villagers have a sense of ownership.
+We are continuously developing ways to improve long-term maintenance and we expect villages to provide labour for new wells so villagers have a sense of ownership.

-This can be difficult when many large non-government organizations provide everything for free.
-However, we have learned that if villagers are not willing to contribute “up front,” they won’t contribute when the pump inevitably needs repairs.
+This can be difficult when many large non-government organizations provide everything without cost.
+However, we have learned that if villagers are willing to contribute “up front,” they will contribute when the pump inevitably needs repairs.

 We receive significant donations from families, schools, and church groups in the U.S., U.K., Netherlands, and Australia.
-In recent years, 10-15% of our revenue has come from international donors.
+In recent years, approximately 10% of our revenue has come from international donors.

-Our work with our overseas partners is governed by two agreements that we maintain in a tailored manner with each partner, reviewed every fiscal year, and sometimes reviewed quarterly:
+Our work with our overseas partners is governed by two agreements that we maintain with each partner, reviewed every fiscal year, and on an “as needed” basis:

 1. First is our Memorandum of Understanding (MOU).